AMERICAN CULTURE AND COMMUNICATION

 The 2017 program for university students and teachers will be held for a period of three weeks from July 9 - 29, 2017.

-You will participate in 16 hours of English classes and interactive workshops each week from Monday through Thursday.
-You will receive individualized attention from highly qualified instructors with years of experience with living, studying, and working abroad.
+16 hours of English classes and interactive workshops held each week from Monday through Thursday.
+Participants receive individualized attention from highly qualified instructors with years of experience with living, studying, and working abroad.
+Classes focus on core English skills including grammar, listening, reading, speaking and pronunciation, and writing.
+Classes are organized by english speaking level.

-US Culture & Oral Communication (Required Workshop) – Students develop accurate speaking, improve pronunciation, and learn about American idioms.
+US Culture & Oral Communication (Required) – Students develop accurate speaking, improve pronunciation, and learn about American idioms.
 They also improve their understanding of American culture and values through group discussions and presentations.

-Language and Content (Elective Workshops) – Students study American culture and improve their English language skills.
-Participants select from one of the following workshop subjects:
+Language and Content (Elective) – Students study American culture and improve their English language skills.
+Participants select one of the following:

 - UNT Scholar – Learn all about UNT while practicing oral communication skills in English during campus tours and field trips.